top of page

 The back of this awesome home is very subtle and blends into the landscape.
 The slope is very steep as seen in the road below!

 The builder sold this house in two days!
 He was great to work with.
-Designing smaller homes like this is really my meat and potatoes and I enjoy designing them.
+Designing smaller homes like this is the core of my business and I really enjoy designing them.

 The style of this fireplace was the builder's idea and it's very fitting for this house.
 I just had to include it!
 I suppose I should have moved the building materials before taking the photo though!